-The apparent nitrate limitation in the composite averages raise the question of how surface nitrate and ammonium concentration are consistently below the half-saturation constants for diatoms, yet CHL increases throughout the lifetime of an anticyclone (e.g., Figs. 8b and d).
-This is likely a result of upwelled nitrate being consumed by the phytoplankton in the euphotic zone, preventing an accumulation of nutrients at the surface.
+The apparent nitrate limitation in the composite averages raises the question of how surface nitrate and ammonium concentration are consistently below the half-saturation constants for diatoms, yet CHL increases throughout the lifetime of an anticyclone (e.g., Figs. 8b and d).
+This is likely a result of upwelled nitrate being consumed by the phytoplankton as it enters the euphotic zone, preventing an accumulation of nutrients at the surface.

-As our analysis aims to elucidate the eddy-driven trends in CHL, and their mechanism, we propose that our analysis of year-round data is valid.
-We have made edits to the manuscript which are detailed in the response to Reviewer #3’s comment below.

 Maybe it does not make sense to include winter time data where (top-down control, or light-limitation, or both prevail) in the analysis?
 In any case, I think a brief discussion on where/when nutrient limitation is to be expected would make the paper more appealing.

 As we discussed above, in the composite averages sense, nitrate and ammonium in anticyclones appear to impose a limitation on diatom growth rates.
 We explored how composite-averages of CHL” differed from summer to winter.
 The spatial structure and magnitude of the CHL” composites in winter and summer are remarkably similar, as are their magnitudes (Fig. R2).